2025 Mississippi First-Time Homebuyer Programs and Loans

 First-time homebuyer programs in Mississippi

-If you qualify as a first-time homebuyer under any of the MHC programs, you may be purchasing your first-ever home.
-Or, you can qualify as a first-time homebuyer if it’s been at least three years since you last “owned a principal interest in a residence.”
-If you’re purchasing in one of MHC’s target areas, you can bypass the first-time homebuyer requirement.
+You may qualify as a first-time homebuyer for these programs if you’re purchasing your first-ever home or if it’s been at least three years since you last owned a residence.
+In some MHC-targeted regions, you can even bypass the first-time homebuyer requirement.

 Easy8 deferred second mortgage